mflint/SwiftMock/README.md

 ...

 // when
-// * throw the error asynchronously
+// * throw the error to the system-under-test who is still
-future.fulfill()
+//   waiting for the return value or an error future.fulfill()

 // then